acccounttest/ChromeTabMouse-Chrome-Tab-Mouse/Cheatsheets.md

 Circle of choices
 ---

- - Double <kbd>left click</kbd> with validation when override by 2 choices you can ignore default is no, override to a new default domain website mouse position you would prefer it should be positioned, or at least to be when you come back to the tab and change mouse position to any final point, when you want switch the *tab* or close a *tab* or manually on demand.
+ - Override a new default domain website mouse position you would prefer it should be, or at least to be when you come back to the tab and change mouse position to any final point, when you want switch the *tab* or close a *tab* or manually on demand.
  - Execute new AHK scripts on the fly.
+ - Ask an amount of tabs to use a shortcut or a script, normally a script it self could be enough to ask like one of these answer:
+  + Hibernate/Unhibernate/only hibernate unhibernated/only unhibernate hibernated "x" *tab(s)*
+  + Check the pixel color of an extension on any page, i have a good extension and it does not show it by default in new tabs, this could consider a personnal list of domain and matching type to be a conditionnal prerequesite.
+  + Other extensions...

 The wheel and last advices